Becoming You With Julie

 • Once the chili comes to a boil, reduce the heat to keep it at a gentle simmer for 30 minutes.
 Keep partially covered, stirring every 10 minutes or so.

-• Add in corn flour masa, corn, and salt.
+• Turn off heat.
+Stir in the corn flour masa, frozen corn (if using), and salt.

 Author: Julie Gaeta